 It's not all Ghost of Christmas Past doom & gloom.
 There will still be homes bought and sold.
 The US economy needs the housing market to succeed.
 But the market has changed and so we need to adjust expectations and actions.
 BUYERS: Make sure your budget is accurate, given the higher interest rates, and always do your research on the comparable sales of your purchase and your loan.
 SELLERS: Expect longer days on market and more modest return on investment.
 Remember, your home is your nest...and your nest egg.
 Make the right decision for how you want to live today...and tomorrow.

-Melanie Jones is a real estate broker in Raleigh and the greater Triangle area who is known for her tenacity and passion.
+Melanie Jones is a Raleigh real estate agent in the greater Triangle area who is known for her tenacity and passion.
 The key to her success hinges on one thing: people.
-Melanie starts every trans....
+Melanie starts every transactio....